 - I must say the Monitum before the exchange of vows

-- And the bride and groom must say: ‘I ask everyone here to witness that I, ABC, take you, XYZ, to be my wedded wife/husband’.
+- And the couple must say: ‘I ask everyone here to witness that I, ABC, take you, XYZ, to be my wedded wife/husband/spouse’.

 It is a legal requirement to have two witnesses to the ceremony and they must be at least 18 years of age.
 These witnesses must provide their full and proper names.

 Change of name after marriage

 Any person who marries may choose to assume their spouse’s surname.
 This is done as a matter of custom and not of law.
 A certificate of marriage issued by the Registry of Births, Deaths and Marriages is usually sufficient evidence to have personal documentation changed to a married surname.